Caz & The Bag

 Caz tentatively approaches, and the backpack latches around her, warping into a demonic parasite, refusing to let go.

-The possessed JanSport's magical ability is to constantly and rapidly generate illegal items inside of it, from hard drugs to firearms.
+The possessed JanSport's magical ability is to constantly and rapidly generate illegal items inside it, from hard drugs to firearms.

 In a world where Caz's nationality and skin already put her under scrutiny and at the mercy of "random security checks," Caz is forced to fight her way through a paranoia-fueled nightmare to unlatch the backpack and avoid deportation or worse.